Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Introduction

 \section{Introduction}

-Algebraic function fields over finite fields provide a foundational framework for Hamming-metric code construction \cite{Goppa}.
-Unified methodological frameworks are constructed through exploitation of algebraic structures inherent in function fields, enabling simultaneous characterization of both minimum distance parameters and dual code invariants \cite{Stich}.
+Algebraic function fields over finite fields provide a fundamental framework for modern error-correcting codes in the Hamming metric \cite{Goppa}, as the function field perspective enables a deeper analysis of code parameters, including minimum distance and duality properties \cite{Stich}.
 Specifically, a linear $[n,k]$ Hamming metric code $C$ over $\mathbb{F}_q$ is a $k$-dimensional subspace of $\mathbb{F}_q^n$ with minimum Hamming distance